25 Practical Non-Toy Gifts for One-Year-Olds and Toddlers

 Learning Tower

-A learning tower is a very practical non-toy gift idea and a perfect addition to your kitchen.
+A learning tower is a very practical, non-toy gift idea and a perfect addition to your kitchen.
 It will allow your toddler the opportunity to join you in doing some of the daily tasks in the kitchen!
-Check out this blog post about how to choose a learning tower.
+Check out this blog post with the best learning towers.
+This is probably my number one recommendation for parents or grandparents who want to start getting a child more involved in the work happening in the kitchen.

 Yoto Mini Audio Player